UNIVERSITY OF WISCONSIN River Falls

 Registration is done by logging into eSIS using your student ID and password.
 Once logged in, click on "enroll" from the homepage and select the correct semester.
 From there, select the department that offers your desired course.
 A list of courses will appear and you can choose the course you wish to take.

 Yes.
-Students may take one three-credit course per semester (up to nine total credits) without being officially admitted to the program.
+Students may take one three-credit course (COUN 610: Introduction to School Counseling) without being officially admitted to the program.
+A short "Non-Candidate for Degree" application is required.
 Speak with the department or program chair to find out more.

 The practicum is completed during the second or third semester in the program and after COUN 610.
 Talk with your adviser about when you should take the practicum.

 The internship may be completed after successfully passing all core counseling courses, passing the comprehensive examination and attending a mandatory pre-internship meeting.
 Students may complete the three internships in one, two or three semesters.
-Talk with your adviser about your TDP.
+Talk with your adviser about your Degree Plan.

 No. Students must find their own field placement sites within two hours of UWRF.
-Counseling practicum and internship coordinators assist you in this process by providing consultation, resources and contacts.
+Program Practicum and Internship Coordinators assist you in this process by providing consultation, resources, and contacts.
 Attending the mandatory pre-practicum and pre-internship meetings will provide the necessary information to find placement sites.

 UWRF offers several scholarships for Counseling program students.
 Also, professional organizations like the Wisconsin School Counselor Association (WSCA) offer scholarships for graduate students.
 Check out the Minnesota School Counselors Association (MSCA) or the American School Counselors Association (ASCA) for other options.

 Yes.
 Graduate assistant positions are available to students.
-They require 15 hours of work per week.
-Assistantships involve data entry and research for the program.
-Openings are posted on the Counseling listserve and on Facebook.
+They require 8-12 hours of work per week.
+Assistantships involve many projects that support the program and students, including website editing, data management, and research for the program.
+Openings are posted on the Counseling listserv and on Facebook.